Parth-RK/Portals2D/README.md

 ### Portal Mechanics
 The game implements true portal mechanics where:
-- Objects maintain momentum when passing through portals
+- Objects maintain momentum when passing through portals.
-- The exit velocity is calculated based on the orientation of both portals
+- The exit velocity is calculated based on the orientation of both portals.
-- Objects can partially enter portals, appearing gradually on the other side
+- Objects can partially enter portals, appearing gradually on the other side.

 ### Physics
-- Built on PyBox2D for accurate physics simulation
+- Built on PyBox2D for accurate physics simulation.
-- Uses collision detection for portal interactions
+- Uses collision detection for portal interactions.
-- Implements gravity and other physical forces
+- Implements gravity and other physical forces.

 ### Rendering
-- Uses Pygame for efficient 2D rendering
+- Uses Pygame for efficient 2D rendering.
-- Object rotation and portal effects are handled through surface transformations
+- Object rotation and portal effects are handled through surface transformations.

 ## Development
 This project is structured with modularity in mind, making it easy to extend with new features:
-- Add new object types in the `game_objects` module
+- Add new object types in the `game_objects` module.
-- Extend physics functionality in the `physics` module
+- Extend physics functionality in the `physics` module.
-- Add visual effects in the `rendering` module
+- Add visual effects in the `rendering` module.

 ## License
 [Specify your license here]